 - Slip and Fall:

-One of the most common ways an oil rig worker can be injured is due to a slip and fall.
+One of the most common ways an oil rig accident can happen is due to a slip and fall.
 During drilling, the floors of the oil rig can become slippery with oil or even water depending on where you are working.
 Employees can slip and fall, injuring their back, knees, or other areas.
 Employers are required to take safety precautions such as using non-skid paint on surfaces, offering coco mats, having designated walkways, and taking other precautions to ensure the surfaces are not slippery.

 - Derricks Are Not Maintained Properly: